HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

 This implementation is vulnerable due to a fundamental mismatch between permission checking and execution.
 The code assumes that the actionData always begins at position 100 (4 + 32 * 3), ignoring the fact that in ABI encoding, the actual location is determined by a dynamic offset.
 There is no validation of actionData integrity, as the code extracts what it thinks is the function selector without verifying it's examining the correct position.
 Most critically, the code checks permissions based on bytes at a fixed position but executes the entire actionData regardless of what the permission check actually examined, creating a permission check/execution mismatch.

+Attack flow:

+1. Craft a malicious calldata payload with the following structure:
+    - First 4 bytes: Execute function selector
+    - Next 32 bytes: Target address (the vault)
+    - Next 32 bytes: Custom offset pointing to where our real actionData begins (0x80/128)
+    - Next 32 bytes: Empty padding data
+    - Next 32 bytes: Starting with the permitted function selector (0xd9caed12) at position 100
+    - Next 32 bytes: Length of the sweepFunds calldata
+    - Remaining bytes: The actual sweepFunds function call with parameters

+2. When the execute() function processes this payload:
+    - It checks position 100 and finds the permitted selector (0xd9caed12)
+    - The permission check passes since this matches an allowed function
+    - But when executing, it uses the provided offset (0x80) to find the real actionData
+    - This executes sweepFunds() instead of getLastWithdrawalTimestamp()

 ### Solution